-Diversity, Equity, and Inclusion (ODEI) Diversity, Equity, and Inclusion (ODEI)
+Diversity, Equity, Inclusion, and Belonging (ODEIB) Diversity, Equity, Inclusion, and Belonging (ODEIB)

 Mission

-The DEI infrastructure at FCC is robust and includes this office, committees out of ODEI, the President’s Diversity Council, a series of polices and a Hate-Bias Response Protocol, offices and specific supports in Student Affairs, among other supports.
+The ODEIB infrastructure at FCC is robust and includes this office, committees out of ODEIB, the President’s Diversity Council, a series of polices and a Hate-Bias Response Protocol, offices and specific supports in Student Affairs, among other supports.
 See below for a sense of the infrastructure and access to the policies.

-In addition to ODEI, the diversity, equity, and inclusion mission of the College is fulfilled through the following strategic plans, policies, protocols, support services, councils, committees, and leadership teams:
+In addition to ODEIB, the diversity, equity, inclusion, and belonging mission of the College is fulfilled through the following strategic plans, policies, protocols, support services, councils, committees, and leadership teams:

 Upcoming Events